Top Timesaving Tips from TaxAct Professional

 For the fastest answers, search the Answer Center or go to taxactprofessional.com/support.

-If you still can't find the answer, click Help in the main menu, then Technical Support for additional resources and our contact information.
+If you still can't find the answer, click Help in the main menu, then Support Options for additional resources and our contact information.